quick-perf/quickperf-live/README.md

 2) Ensuring a non-regression on the functional behavior It works for both an HTML or a JSON response.
 The project uses the [JSONassert library](https://github.com/skyscreamer/JSONassert) to compare the current JSON response with the expected one.

-The generated tests executes a SQL file produced with the help of [**SQL test data generator library**](https://github.com/quick-perf/sql-test-data-generator#sql-test-data-generator).
+The generated tests execute a SQL file produced with the help of [**SQL test data generator library**](https://github.com/quick-perf/sql-test-data-generator#sql-test-data-generator).

 ## Configuration
 ### Maven dependency